alecmestroni/cypress-aws-secrets-manager/README.md

 ## Running on CI

-### Overriding Environment Variables in CI or Local Setup
+### Overriding environment variables in CI or local setup

 In certain cases, you may need to override specific environment variables like `AWS_SSO_STRATEGY` or `AWS_SECRETS_LOCAL_DIR` that are pre-configured in your `cypress.config.env`.
 This is particularly useful when running tests in different environments (e.g., local development vs CI) where different AWS configurations are required.